-100-year-average accounting, like the IPCC method for national estimates, uses decay functions for tracking HWP carbon fate over 100 years.
-However, the IPCC method is used to track decay (loss from use) of products placed in use in the past, and to estimate current-year change in carbon stored.
-The 100-year-average accounting method is intended to estimate how long carbon in products placed in use today will remained stored in the future and serve as an offset to carbon emissions generally.
-The fraction of HWP carbon that is stored long-term (over 100 years) is estimated using weighted averaging of the fraction found in end use over each of the 100 years (see tables 5.2 and 5.3).
-This method approximates the reduction in radiative forcing (over 100 years) by temporary storage of carbon in wood products, which is what the atmosphere sees (Hoover et al., 2014, Section 6.5).18 Ganguly et al. (2019) also confirmed that the 100-year-average method approximates the radiative forcing impact for storing carbon in wood products in end uses.
+The average fraction of HWP carbon that is stored long-term (over the subsequent 100 years) is estimated using weighted averaging of the fraction found in each primary product category's end uses over each of the 100 years (see the bottom row of tables 5.2 and 5.3).
+This method approximates the reduction in radiative forcing (over 100 years) by temporary storage of carbon in wood products, which is what the atmosphere sees (Hoover et al. 2014, Section 6.5).19 Ganguly et al. (2019) also confirmed that the 100-year-average method approximates the radiative forcing impact for storing carbon in wood products in end uses.20

-The 100-year-average accounting method was developed to be used by forest landowners, wood products producers or wood product users who currently produce and use wood products (e.g., reporting long-term wood product storage to the Carbon Disclosure Project) and for project-level accounting, such as in the California Forest Offset Protocol (Hoover et al. 2014; CARB 2015).
+The 100-year-average accounting method was developed to be used by forest landowners, wood products producers or carbon market appraisers who currently produce, use, and exchange carbon value for wood products (e.g., reporting long-term wood product storage to the Carbon Disclosure Project) and for project-level accounting, such as in the California Forest Offset Protocol (Hoover et al. 2014; CARB 2015).